-Yesterday we told you about a new unlock tool for Windows Phone 7 called ChevronWP7, the tool lets Windows Phone 7 users load applications onto their smartphones without going through the Windows Phone 7 marketplace.
+Yesterday we told you about a new unlock tool for Windows Phone 7 called ChevronWP7.
+This innovative tool allows Windows Phone 7 users to load applications onto their smartphones without having to go through the Windows Phone 7 marketplace, offering a new level of flexibility and customization for tech enthusiasts and developers alike.

-Microsoft has now responded to the release of the tool, and as you would imagine, the response is very similar to that of Apple, when the first jailbreak tool was released for the Apple iPhone.
+Microsoft has now responded to the release of the tool, and as you would imagine, the response is very similar to that of Apple when the first jailbreak tool was released for the Apple iPhone.
+The tech giant has expressed concerns over the potential risks and implications of using such tools.

 We anticipated that people would attempt to unlock the phones and explore the underlying operating system.
 We encourage people to use their Windows Phone as supplied by the manufacturer to ensure the best possible user experience.
 Attempting to unlock a device could void the warranty, disable phone functionality, interrupt access to Windows Phone 7 services or render the phone permanently unusable.

-There are not details as yet on whether Microsoft will attempt to block the unlock tool with a software update, although we suspect that Microsoft will be playing the same cat and mouse game with jailbreakers that Apple has with the iPhone for some time.
+There are no details as yet on whether Microsoft will attempt to block the unlock tool with a software update, although we suspect that Microsoft will be playing the same cat and mouse game with jailbreakers that Apple has with the iPhone for some time.
+Historically, companies like Apple and Microsoft have continuously updated their software to close vulnerabilities that allow for jailbreaking or unlocking.
+In response, developers of these tools find new ways to bypass the updated security measures, leading to an ongoing cycle of updates and new tools.

 via Gadget Venue